lima1909/zart/README.md

 </div>

-ZART stands for: `Zig Adaptive Radix Tree` and is an router based on a radix tree.
+ZART stands for: `Zig Adaptive Radix Tree` and is an `Router` based on a radix tree.

 This project is an experiment, with the aim of integrating HTTP handlers as  "normal" functions, so it is easy to write tests, without using "artificial" arguments and return values (like: request and response).

 - 🎯 zero dependencies
 - 🚀 (blazing) fast
-- 🛠️ easy to develop and to write unit test for `Handler`
+- 🛠️ easy to develop `Handler` and to write unit test

 ## Example (code snippet) for using the Router with the std-Zig-library